 Functionality is important.
-Look for a translation management system that is not overly complex or confusing to use and can handle your translation projects smoothly and easily.
+Look for a translation management system that removes steps from your translation process and doesn’t require additional resources to manage.

 4. Real-Time Translation Memory

-Translation tools should include a Translation Memory, a database of current and past translations performed that you can reuse.
+Translation tools should include a translation memory.
+Translation memory is a database of current and past translations performed that you can reuse.
 This saves you from having to re-translate every line of new content.

 5. Linguistic Assets

-These are translation repositories that include a glossary of terms and a style guide that can answer broad questions on how a translation should read or the impression it should make on its readers.
+These are translation repositories that include a glossary of terms and a style guide.
+Linguistic assets help answer broad questions about how a translation should sound or the impression it should make on its readers.

 6. Machine Translation